KJPMolgenLab/CoverCHILD_FHIR_ETL/README.md

 - Run '`create_fresh_config.sh`' to create the two necessary configuration files from the templates in the '`config/`' directory, or copy & rename them manually to '`fhir_cfg.yml`' and '`fhir_search_cfg.yml`' as shown in the folder structure
 - configure '`config/fhir_cfg.yml`': server settings and general behaviour of the script.
 - configure '`config/fhir_search_cfg.yml`': FHIR search parameters and resource element selection.
+This file only needs to be modified in special cases:
+  - Make sure that all elements of the filter statements are present on the FHIR server and comment out not supported filter elements, for example if patients' addresses are censored.
-This file only needs to be modified in special cases e.g., if the FHIR server supports a custom 'ServiceType' *SearchParameter* for *Encounter resources*.
+  -  If the FHIR server supports a custom 'ServiceType' *SearchParameter* for *Encounter resources*, uncomment the respective statement to enable leaner queries.

 For further information and instructions, see the documentation within the configuration files.